EurekaDAO/0-hello-world-ios/README.md

 *Note: the `-v` flag means to print transaction and script output to your local emulator*

-> in a third terminal window, 💾 deploy your contract and 💸 start your local wallet:
+> in a second terminal window, 💾 deploy your contract and 💸 start your local wallet:

 ```bash
 cd 0-hello-world